-Hailing from South Africa, Andre Botha graduated with a BS in Physiotherapy from the University of Cape Town in 1991.
-He gained experience working in Europe, Africa and across the US until settling in Hawaii where he owned a private practice clinic for over 10 years.
-He specializes in outpatient orthopedic manual physical therapy and has earned the highest level of training from the McKenzie Institute.
-Andre's main goal is to customize physical therapy and improve the quality of life for every patient he treats.
+Hailing from South Africa, Andre Botha graduated with a Bachelors in Physiotherapy from the University of Cape Town in 1991.
+He gained experience working in Europe, Africa and across the United States until settling in Hawaii where he owned a private practice clinic for over 10 years.
+He specializes in outpatient orthopedic manual physical therapy and has earned the highest level of training from the McKenzie Institute, and is an expert in resolving low back and cervical spine issues.
+Andre's goal is to customize physical therapy and improve quality of life for every patient he treats.

 Amanda St Pierre

 Casey Buckingham graduated as a PTA in 2015 from Salt Lake Community College in Utah, after getting her BS in Developmental Psychology from Westminster College.
-She has experience in both outpatient and inpatient physical therapy, and recently became certified in Mulligan’s Mobilization with Movements techniques.
-She feels passionate about functional training, and hands-on therapy tailored to each patient’s individual needs.
+She has experience in both outpatient and inpatient physical therapy, and recently became certified in Mulligan’s Mobilization with Movements techniques, as well as When the Foot Hits the Ground gait and foot course.
+She feels passionate about functional training, novel corrective exercise, and hands-on therapy tailored to each patient’s individual needs.
+Casey’s style of therapy places an equal emphasis on the mind and the body, and her prior training in psychology plays into that.
+She is excited and grateful to be in a profession where she is able to help people and never stop learning.
 Casey enjoys hiking, mountain biking, and skiing with her family.
-Her hands-on skills, attentive listening, and ability to make everyone feel at home are traits that patients say make Casey a great therapist.